DevWithRitika/CODSOFT/Task-2-Calculator/readme.md

 # HOW TO RUN
 * Clone the repository.
-* Navigate to the TASK1 : CALCULATOR folder.
+* Navigate to the Task-2-Calculator folder.
 * Run python CALCULATOR.py.